blacksenator/fbcallrouter/README.md

 ## Release notes

+### Brand new

+At the request of a user, an **e-mail notification** has been added.
+If the call number is unknown, you can get the logging information as an email.
+Could the number be researched on the web (see next paragraph) - as a spammer or by reverse search - even with the info where it was found as a **deep link**: so you can dive into detailed information to that phone number direct from the e-mail.

+If you use allready a previous version please refer to the [update section](#update)!

+### Recently added

 Instead of just one website, **up to three online directories are now queried** whether the number is listed as spam.
 Unfortunately, two of them do not offer an interface and can therefore only be queried via screen scraping.
 If the providers make changes to the websites and **errors occur as a result, please open an issue here so that the coding can be adapted to the changed websites immediately!**